Inside: Vegetables for kids are important for their health and wellness. Here are 12 reasons why vegetables for kids are important.

 Vegetables, particularly broccoli and red and purple veggies helps improve cognitive function in children.
 Cognitive function means children are able to learn and to think which translates into a more positive school experience and more enthusiasm for learning.

 Broccoli is high in antioxidants and Vitamin K—one of the fat-soluble vitamins.
 Vitamin K is used for forming sphingolipids, a type of fat found in brain cells.
 Research indicates that Vitamin K also helps with memory.

 Tomatoes, purple cabbage, and purple onions are rich in antioxidants that keep the brain healthy and well.

 #3: Loaded with Important Health-Protecting Phytochemicals

-Phytochemicals are what gives vegetables their gorgeous rainbow colors.
-These compounds protect vegetables against disease, predators or pathogens.
+Phytochemicals are what give vegetables their gorgeous rainbow colors.
+These compounds protect vegetables against disease, predators, or pathogens.
 When kids eat their veggies, these phytochemicals, in turn, protect them from diseases.